 Gearing Up: How to Set Up Your Triathlon Bike for Optimal Success

-As you move into the Race Preparation part of your Season, one of the most important things you can do is prepare your body and your equipment to race.
-While both areas require attention and discipline, the Return On Investment for each aren’t equal by any means.
+As you move into the race preparation part of your season, one of the most important things you can do is ready your body and your equipment.
+While both areas require attention and discipline, the return on investment for each aren’t equal by any means.
 In this article, we’ll walk you through the process of making sure your bike is ready for speed on race day.

 Start with the Low Hanging Fruit